How Pre-Construction Planning Protects Design Intent (and Prevents Regret)

 Procurement is not separate from design.
 It is a design variable.

-In pre-construction, we surface long-lead risks early and provide a procurement preview, including anticipated lead times, a targeted mock-up list, and a preliminary schedule with a clear critical path.
+In pre-construction, we identify long-lead risks and provide a procurement preview, including anticipated lead times, a targeted mock-up list and an initial schedule with a clear critical path.

 What Falcon’s pre-construction looks like in practice